openvinotoolkit/open_model_zoo/demos/bert_named_entity_recognition_demo/python/README.md

 ## Classifying Documents with Long Texts

-Notice that when the original "context" (text from the url) does not fit the model input (128 for the Bert-Base), the demo reshapes model to maximum sentence length in the "context".
+Notice that when the original "context" (text from the url) does not fit the model input (128 for the Bert-Base), the demo reshapes model to maximum sentence length in the "context" and pad all input sequences to maximum sentence length if model executed with static shape.

 ## See Also